Graphing Logarithmic Functions Definitions Flashcards | Channels for Pearson+

 Logarithmic Function

-Inverse of an exponential function, with a graph reflected over the line y = x and a vertical asymptote.Exponential Function
+Inverse of an exponential function, typically featuring a vertical asymptote and a domain restricted to positive real numbers.Exponential Function

 Function where the variable is in the exponent, serving as the inverse of a logarithmic function.Inverse Function

-A function that reverses another, swapping x and y values and reflecting graphs over y = x.Vertical Asymptote
+A function that reverses the effect of another, such that their graphs are reflections over the line y = x.Vertical Asymptote

-A dashed line the graph approaches but never touches, typically at x = 0 or x = h for logarithmic functions.Horizontal Asymptote
+A dashed line on a graph, often at x = 0 for logarithmic functions, which the curve approaches but never touches.Horizontal Asymptote

-A line the graph approaches as x goes to infinity, such as y = 0 for exponential functions.Reflection
+A dashed line, often at y = 0 for exponential functions, that the graph approaches as x increases or decreases.Parent Function

-A transformation flipping the graph over the x-axis, y-axis, or the line y = x, altering its orientation.Transformation

-Any change to a graph, including shifts, stretches, compressions, or reflections, applied to the parent function.Parent Function

-The simplest form of a function, serving as the base for transformations, such as log base 2 of x.Domain
+The simplest form of a function in a family, used as the starting point for transformations.Transformation

-All possible x-values for which the function is defined, often starting at the vertical asymptote for logarithmic graphs.Range

-All possible y-values a function can take; for logarithmic functions, this is always all real numbers.Ordered Pair

-A set of x and y values representing a point on the graph, often swapped between inverse functions.Base

-The constant in a logarithmic or exponential function that determines the graph's direction and shape.Horizontal Shift
+An operation such as shifting, reflecting, or stretching that alters the position or shape of a graph.Reflection

+A transformation producing a mirror image of a graph over a specific axis, determined by the sign of coefficients.Horizontal Shift

-A transformation moving the graph left or right, determined by the value of h in the function.Vertical Shift
+A transformation moving the graph left or right, determined by the value added or subtracted inside the function.Vertical Shift

-A transformation moving the graph up or down, determined by the value of k in the function.Test Point
+A transformation moving the graph up or down, determined by the value added or subtracted outside the function.Domain

-A specific point used to help plot and transform the graph, often derived from the parent function.
+The set of all possible input values for a function, for logarithmic functions typically restricted by the asymptote.Range

+The set of all possible output values for a function, for logarithmic functions it is all real numbers.Base